Three brothers. All disciplined in the arts.

-Due to a nagging back injury Alan, has been forced pull out of two huge local fight cards, including the Mathis-Holm rematch.
+Due to a nagging back injury, Alan, has been forced pull out of two huge local fight cards, including the Mathis-Holm rematch.
 He was looking forward to the idea that he and his brother would share the same stage.

 “I’m pretty upset but I can’t go out there and risk getting seriously injured,” says Alan.
 “I’m still kind of young and I want to get healthy.”

 A wooden ramp leads you to the elevated structure.
-It is small, hot but well equipped with all the essentials to craft a fighter.
+It is small, and hot but well equipped with all the essentials to craft a fighter.